alexxue81/Estimate-the-dispersion/docs/source/index.rst

 Welcome to the project page!
 ===================================

-**Lumache** (/lu'make/) is a Python library .
+**scDispersion** is a statistical method to robustly estimate the dispersion parameter of the intra-individual gene expression across cells.

-We will use MLE method to esimate the dispersion of the intra-individual gene expression across all cells.
+We will firstly use MLE method to esimate the dispersion of the intra-individual gene expression across all cells.
+Then, a Cox and Reid adjustment was added to the profile likelihood.

 It pulls data from the `Open Food Facts database <https://world.openfoodfacts.org/>`_ and offers a *simple* and *intuitive* API.